Champions League: Hakimi double sends Dortmund top, Leipzig suffer setback | DW | 02.10.2019

 The hosts fell behind early when Houssem Aouar pounced on Ibrahima Konate's poor attempted clearance, allowing Memphis Depay to do the rest, driving at goal and slotting the ball beyond Peter Gulacsi.

-Timo Werner missed Leipzig's best chance of the night when he led a Leipzig counter-attack, but a poor first touch gave him a lot to do, and the Germany striker was unable to keep his shot down.
+Timo Werner missed Leipzig's best chances of the night either side of that opener.
+The second arrived when he led a Leipzig counter-attack, but a poor first touch gave him a lot to do and the Germany striker was unable to keep his shot down.

-Leipzig went close when Marcelo was forced to clear off his line and later Marcel Halstenburg forced a strong save out of Anthony Lopes in the Lyon goal with a stinging shot from distance, but they failed to break through and were punished when Martin Terrier doubled Lyon's advantage.
+Leipzig went close when Marcelo scrambled to clear off his line and later Marcel Halstenburg forced a strong save out of Anthony Lopes in the Lyon goal with a stinging shot from distance.
+But they failed to break through and were punished when Martin Terrier doubled Lyon's advantage.

-Following Zenit's win over Benfica, Leipzig are third in Group G, one point behind Zenit and Lyon.
+Following Zenit Saint Petersburg's win over Benfica, Leipzig are now third in Group G, one point behind Zenit and Lyon.